 With the first one, you simply create a new file-based translation project.
 You may upload one or more JSON files to a project and select as many target languages as you wish.
-The users can choose if they want to create an internal translation project or to outsource it to the Text United.
-Our project managers will find a professional translator suitable for the task.
+You can choose if you want to create an internal translation project or to outsource translation to TextUnited.
+After translation, you download translated JSON files.

-- Connecting your versioning repository to Text United
+- Connecting your versioning repository to TextUnited

-The second method is to synchronize contentwith your BitBucket and GitHub repositories.
-By connecting a repository from GitHub or BitBucket the users will have the option to set up Auto Sync for continuous translation.
-Once your repository is updated, with new files, the new strings will be automatically transported to TextUnited and become available for translation.
-Translated content can be synced back to the repositories as well.
+The second method is to synchronize content with your BitBucket and GitHub repositories.
+By connecting a repository users will have an option to set up Auto Sync for continuous translation.
+Once your repository is updated with new files, strings will be automatically transported to TextUnited and become available for translation.
+Translated content can be synced back to the repositories automatically as well.

 However, the situation can also be reversed.
 You might have a JSON file with only a few keys that actually need to be translated.
 In that case, you don’t need to spend hours excluding all the other keys, in order to start localizing your content.
 You can simply choose which keys you want to include, and continue with your work.

 The next great piece of news is that you may create and save as many templates as you want.
 You can apply them to your files after the project has been created.
 You do this by opening the project details page and applying a filter template from the list.
-All that with literally just a few clicks.

 From this point, your translation project will not be available for a few moments until the filter is applied to the selected files.
-Once the process is completed, you can work on your JSON file that has been customized specifically for your translation project.

-Translate JSON files easily with Text United!
+Translate JSON files easily with TextUnited: